 In 2013, a third, ten year Higher Level Stewardship scheme was commenced which was designed to address these matters.
 This scheme has seen further opening up of the canopy and much greater connectivity between areas of heath.
 Some of the spectacular views from the hill have also been restored or enhanced.

-Other strategies we have used to help heathland regenerate have included bracken rolling, clearing birch scrub, grazing with hardy, traditional breed livestock and removing trees from specific heathland areas.
+Other strategies we have used to help heathland regenerate have included bracken rolling, clearing birch scrub, grazing with hardy, traditional breed livestock (cattle are usually present between April and October) and removing trees from specific heathland areas.
 Usually, this is sufficient to allow heather and bilberry seed, long dormant under the dark birch canopy, to germinate and spread.
 This work has been carried out under the auspices of Natural England (previously English Nature), which is the government’s advisory agency in the care and management of notified SSSIs.